Big Fruit Trifle: How To Make

 Big Fruit Trifle: Celebrations Not Complete Without One:

 A trifle is a layered dessert typically made with sponge cake or ladyfingers, fruit, custard, and whipped cream.
-The beauty of a trifle is its versatility, allowing you to customiSe it based on your preferences.
+The beauty of a trifle is its versatility, allowing you to customise it based on your preferences.

 Serves 12-16